cmunozr/2025_I_comparative_metrics/experiments_log/experiments.md

 Elevation model was found in https://paituli.csc.fi/download.html but downloaded from the index https://www.nic.funet.fi/index/geodata/mml/dem10m/2019/.
 After extract and aggregation, now elevation is inside the pre-processed covariates.
 In that way elevation_mean is calculated automatically and added to the pool of covariates to use in XData.
 If you want to turn off elevation_mean as covariates just remove it in the line 1260 when `creating predictor_data` object of the same script.
 Model running in Orwell.

 ### October 06, 2025
 #### Checking runnings of `fbs_M003` and `fbs_M004`

 Issue in output folder.
 Need to be runned again.
 Script S02 was refactored.

+### October 08, 2025
+#### Checking runnings of `fbs_M003` and `fbs_M004`

+- `fbs_M003` memory error for chains 00 and 01.
+Chains 02 and 03 completed.
+When the server was accesed the run for chain 03 was launched before finish chain 01.
+As the models are running in automatic, we need to check the bash file.
+- `fbs_M004` running as expected.
+Chain 00 and 01 ready.
+Chain 02 and 03 sampling.